TPMS Service Tips for Auto Service Professionals

 Vehicle relearn is always a required TPMS service step

-Regardless of whether it is an OE sensor, a programmable sensor, or a multi-application sensor, every aftermarket TPMS sensor must be ‘relearned’ to the vehicle.
-The relearn procedure not only connects the sensor to the vehicle TPM System, it also provides a check that verifies the vehicle’s TPM System is functioning properly.
-With the exception of some Chrysler and Mazda models that may be relearned to the vehicle through a driving procedure, a TPMS scan tool is required to complete the vehicle relearn procedure.
+Whether it is an OE sensor, a programmable sensor, or a multi-application sensor, every aftermarket TPMS sensor must be ‘relearned’ to the vehicle.
+The relearn procedure not only connects the sensor to the vehicle's TPM System but also verifies that the vehicle’s TPM System is functioning properly.
+With the exception of some Chrysler and Mazda models that may be relearned through a driving procedure, a TPMS scan tool is required to complete the relearn procedure.

 When do I need to replace TPMS sensor service parts?

-TPMS sensor service kit parts need to be replaced during every tire service including service work for flat tire repair and when mounting new tires.
+TPMS sensor service kit parts must be replaced during every tire service, including flat-tire repairs and new-tire mounting.
 Even when a full sensor replacement is unnecessary, the service parts should be replaced.

 What’s included in the service parts?

-For sensors with a metal stem, the service kit generally consists of a hex nut, grommet/seal, valve core, and cap.
+The service kit for sensors with a metal stem generally consists of a hex nut, grommet/seal, valve core, and cap.
 For sensors with a rubber stem, the kit includes a completely new stem, core, and cap.

 Why do I need to replace the TPMS sensor service parts?

 Before the introduction of TPMS, a tire valve was a simple part.
-Either it held air or it didn’t, and if it didn’t you replaced it.
+Either it held air, or it didn’t; if it didn’t, you replaced it.
 Now, with TPMS, the valve assembly is an integral part of an essential safety system that’s been mandated by Federal law.
-If the valve assembly is compromised, so is the entire Tire Pressure Monitoring System.
+If the valve assembly is compromised, the entire Tire Pressure Monitoring System is compromised.

 Service parts can corrode and lose proper functionality over time.
-Replacing the TPMS service parts is needed to ensure you’re returning the vehicle to the customer with the tire safety system operating as designed.
+Replacing the TPMS service parts is needed to ensure you return the vehicle to the customer with the tire safety system operating as designed.

 TPMS Sensor Types